 - Select one of the options.
 If you selected Email or All and you do not already have a validated email address, you must enter an email address.

 - To complete the process, you must validate the email address you entered by following the instructions provided on-screen.

 Creating Resource Monitors¶

 Only account administrators (i.e. users with the ACCOUNTADMIN role) can create resource monitors.

-limit1that suspends all associated warehouses when the quota of 1000 credits is reached within the month:
+limit1that generates a notification and suspends all associated warehouses when 100% of the quota (1000 credits) is reached for the month:

 USE ROLE ACCOUNTADMIN; CREATE OR REPLACE RESOURCE MONITOR limit1 WITH CREDIT_QUOTA=1000 TRIGGERS ON 100 PERCENT DO SUSPEND;

 The SUSPEND action waits for currently-executing queries to finish before suspending the warehouse.
 This means that a query started before the trigger fires executes to completion and the warehouse consumes credits even after the quota is reached.

 This example includes a SUSPEND_IMMEDIATE action to prevent warehouses from consuming credits after the quota has been reached.
 For example: